feedhenry/fh-streamer/README.md

 The newline character \n is used to identify line breaks.

-The use case for this module is for "live"rendering of log files.
+The use case for this module is for "live" rendering of log files.
 The typical approach would be as follows:

-        Get last X number of lines in the log file
+        Get last X number of lines in the log file (lastLinesInFile)

         while true
-          get any changes in log file
+          get any changes in log file (fromOffsetInFile) done
-        done

 The first call will use lastLinesInFile or lastLinesInStream which returns an array of lines and an offset value indicating what position in the file/stream was read up to (i.e. how many lines in total were in the file/stream).
 This value can be sent in subsequent requests to fromOffsetInFile/fromOffsetInStream.